|To view the regulations for your state, click here|

 3. Which addiction treatment facilities are required to be licensed?

-Any facility which proposes to offer 24-hour non-medical residential alcohol or drug abuse-related recovery services to adults must be licensed by the Department of Health Care Services (DHCS) through its Substance Use Disorders Licensing and Certification Division.
-View More
+Any facility that proposes to offer 24-hour non-medical residential alcohol or drug abuse related recovery treatment services to adults must be licensed by...
+Read More

-4. What kinds of treatment options are available for clients with addiction problems?
+4. What kind of treatment options are available for clients with addiction problems?

-A client with severe withdrawal signs and symptoms may need a medically-monitored inpatient detoxification program, with services delivered in an acute care hospital or chemical dependency recovery hospital by doctors with 24/7 monitoring by nurses.
-View More
+A client with severe withdrawal signs and symptoms may need a medically-monitored inpatient detoxification program,...
+Read More

-Licensing means that a particular type of facility or professional may only operate or a certain set of services may only be delivered with the advance and continuous authorization (“license”) of a designated government agency, to ensure protection of public health, safety, and welfare.
-Healthcare and residential facilities and healthcare professionals are typically licensed at the state level.
-It is illegal for an unlicensed facility or professional to provide a service requiring a license.
-View More
+Licensing means that a particular type of facility or professional may only operate or provide a certain set of services with the advance and continuous authorization (license) of a designated government agency.
+Read More

 Non-Medical Rehabilitation Facilities (Inpatient and Outpatient) Services

-6. What kinds of services can we offer within our program?
+6. What kind of services can we offer within our program?

-Drug and alcohol rehabilitation services are those which are designed to promote recovery from substance use disorder problems and include one or more of the following: detoxification, group sessions, individual sessions, educational sessions, and recovery or treatment planning.
-View More
+Drug and alcohol rehabilitation services are those which are designed to promote recovery from substance use disorders.
+Read More

 7. What services are prohibited?

-Historically, facilities are not permitted to provide medical care or contract with physicians directly to provide medical services, although they can contract with a physician in an administrative role to provide non-clinical directorship services, such as oversight or input into program development.
-View More
+Historically, non-medical facilities were not permitted to provide medical care or contract with physicians directly to provide medical services, although they could contract with a physician in an administrative role to provide non-clinical directorship services, such as oversight or input into program development.
+Read More

 8. What information must be provided in an initial application for licensure?

-In the initial application for licensure, the applicant will need to identify a site where it plans to offer drug and alcohol rehabilitation, detoxification and recovery services and provide the Department of Health Care Services with information about the building, land ownership, governance structure, occupancy, services, and staff qualifications.
-View More
+In the initial application for licensure, the applicant will need to identify a site where it plans to offer drug and alcohol rehabilitation, detoxification and recovery services...
+Read More

 9. How long does a licensing application usually take and when does it need to be renewed?

-The Department of Health Care Services notifies licensing applicants if their application is complete or incomplete within 45 days of receipt.
-View More
+DHCS notifies licensing applicants if their application is complete or incomplete within 45 working (or business) days of receipt.
+Read More

 10. How should a residential facility prepare for an on-site audit for licensure determination?